 He married Catharine Norman of Philadelphia, Pennsylvania, on January 7, 1862.
 The Benteens lost four children to spinal meningitis, and raised one son, Fred, who later became a major in the army.

-Benteen, who was promoted to captain on October 1, 1861, distinguished himself in actions at West Glaze, Wilson's Creek, Boliver, Milliken's Bend, and the battle of Pea Ridge; skirmishes at Springfield, Sugar Creek, Batesville, Cotton Plant, Kickapoo Bottom, and Greenville; and the defense of Helena.
-He would meet Joel H. Elliott during this time.
-Elliott while being a subordinate officer to Benteen, the two became good friends.
+Benteen, who was promoted to captain on October 1, 1861, distinguished himself in actions at West Glaze, Wilson's Creek, Bolivar, Milliken's Bend, and the battle of Pea Ridge; skirmishes at Springfield, Sugar Creek, Batesville, Cotton Plant, Kickapoo Bottom, and Greenville; and the defense of Helena.
+He would meet Joel H. Elliott, a subordinate officer to Benteen during this time, and the two became good friends.